 “As important as information is, relationships and experiences are far more effective in bringing about life transformation.
 One of the most effective ways to be a disciple who makes disciples is simply to model what it means to be a follower of Jesus.”

-Instead of focusing on programs, churches should invest in developing personalized, proven discipleship practices.
+Instead of focusing on programs, churches should invest in developing personalized, proven discipleship path.
 “These practices are tangible ways of unpacking the day-to-day realities of the life of discipleship, in particular in the context of a missional community.”

 Step 4: From Activity-Based to Relationship-Based